Leonamrsm/leonamrsm/README.md

 In this project, I analyzed over 20k houses in Seattle city.
 I Speculated which houses the company should buy, which were the best renovation upgrades to do and when to sell them.

-The business performance, in the best case scenario simulated, **would create a company's revenue of $ 25,817,485.25 and a Return Over Investiment (ROI) of 92%.**
+Based on the defined property purchase and sale strategies, the estimated total profit would be **$322,179,949.50**.

-I also created a web page with Streamlit.
-Which explain all hypotheses, business suggestions, business scenarios simulation and provides an interactive map to filter, by the user demands, what house to buy.
+i also created a online dashboard to vizualize the principal insights, facilitating data visualization and business decisions, and answer the business questions, estimating the profit that can be made.

 **Deploy: [Here](https://insights-house-rocket.herokuapp.com/)**